KBNLresearch/isolyzer/README.md

 ## Isolyzer output

 Isolyzer report its output in XML format; the top-level element is called *isolyzer*.
+The *isolyzer* element in turn contains the following child elements:

+* *toolInfo*: contains information about Isolyzer

+* *image*: contains information about the analysed image

-### toolInfo element
+## toolInfo element

-This element holds information about Isolyzer.
-Currently it contains the following sub-elements:
+This *toolInfo* element holds information about Isolyzer.
+Currently it contains the following  child elements:

 * *toolName*: name of the analysis tool (i.e. *isolyzer.py* or *isolyzer*, depending on whether the Python script or the Windows binaries were used)
 * *toolVersion*: version of Isolyzer

-### image element
+## image element

+The *image* element holds information about an analysed image.
+It contains the following child elements:

+* *fileInfo*: contains general information about the analysed file
+* *statusInfo*: contains information about about the status of Isolyzer's attempt at processing the file
+* *tests*: contains outcomes of the tests that are performed by Isolyzer
+* *fileSystems*: contains technical metadata that are extracted from the filesystem-level headers.

-### fileInfo element
+## fileInfo element

 This element holds general information about the analysed file.
 Currently it contains the following sub-elements:

 * *filename*: name of the analysed file without its path (e.g.
 “rubbish.iso”)
 * *filePath*: name of the analysed file, including its full absolute path (e.g. “d:\\data\\images\\rubbish.iso”)
 * *fileSizeInBytes*: file size in bytes
 * *fileLastModified*: last modified date and time

-### statusInfo element
+## statusInfo element

-This element holds general information about about the status of Isolyzer's attempt at processing a file.
+This element describes the status of
+Isolyzer's attempt at processing a file.
 It tells you whether the analysis could be completed without any internal errors.
 It contains the following sub-elements: